simonrw/localstack-extension-trackrequests/README.md

 See https://github.com/localstack/localstack-extensions/issues/3

+To see the requests and responses made, make a `GET` request to `http://localhost.localstack.cloud:4566/stats`.

 ## Install local development version

 To install the extension into localstack in developer mode, you will need Python 3.10, and create a virtual environment in the extensions project.